Woolgoolga bike lane trial

 Why not psimply double the width of existing footpath...one side designated bike lane!!?

-Lisa Knox asked about 2 years ago
+Lisa Knox asked almost 3 years ago

 One of the objectives of this type of on-road bike lane is to create a non-stop commuter-style bike link where people riding a bike do not give up their priority rights at side street intersections.
 While a shared path on the verge is an important element in any walking and cycling network, a shared path does not provide the same non-stop riding experience in a built-up environment with frequent side-street intersections where a cyclist on the verge is normally required to slow down and give way.